fastrivertech/fhir-mpi/README.md

 Figure 4.1 Two Patient Identification Source ddmains and one EMPI domain

-In Figure 4.1, an FHIR system includes two source patient domains, which are Patient Identification Domain A and Patient Identification Domain B. Patient Identification Domain A source and Patient Identification Domain B source ingest patients into the FHIR system through standard FHIR operations and FHIR MPI operations.
-An MPI generates and manages the Patient Identification Master Domain through integrating with the FHIR system.
+In Figure 4.1, an FHIR system includes two patient source domains, which are Patient Identification Source Domain A and Patient Identification Source Domain B. Patient Source A and Patient Source B assign unique source patient identifiers to source patient resources respectively and ingest the patient resources into the FHIR system through standard FHIR interactions and FHIR EMPI operations.
+An integrated EMPI manages the Patient Identification Master Domain and generates master patient identifiers.

-The Patient Identification Domain A issues a patient with its following local identifier:
+The Patient Source A issues a source patient identifier to a patient resource within the Patient Source Domain A.  The source patient identifier is a local identifier to  the Patient Source A.  The following is an example of an identifier:
 ```json
 {
       "use" : "official",